touchlab/KMMBridge/docs/CONFIGURATION_OVERVIEW.md

 #### GithubReleaseVersionManager

-Similar to GitTagVersionManager, but calls the Github api to create a git release.
-Only usable with Github, but prefferred to GitTagVersionManager if you are using Github.
+Similar to GitTagVersionManager, but calls the GitHub api to create a git release.
+Only usable with GitHub, but prefferred to GitTagVersionManager if you are using GitHub.

 ```kotlin
 kmmbridge {